reeshuffled/reeshuffled.github.io/_posts/2021-07-11-Lying-Moral-Choice-in-Public-and-Private-Life.md

 ---
 layout: notes
+categories: Notes
+tags: ["Books"]
 title: "Lying: Moral Choice in Public and Private Life by Sissela Bok"
+slug: lying
 description: "Is it ever all right to lie?
 A philosopher looks at lying and deception in public and private life—in government, medicine, law, academia, journalism, in the family and between friends."
-categories: Notes
-tags: Books
-permalink: /notes/lying
 ---

 ## Chapter 1: Is the Whole Truth Attainable?